ubermajestix/http_retriable/README.md

  HttpRetriable is designed to catch routine http errors and retry the provided block that makes network calls.

  By default, requests are tried 5 times with an exponential backoff to prevent thrashing a service that may need a few seconds to recover.
+It will retry your call twice without a sleep before backing off and retrying again.
+The number of quick retries is configurable.

  You can optionally provide a constant amount of time to sleep between retries and provide the number of times to retry the request if 5 retries doesn't suit